|Carina Nebula [Courtesy NASA]

 David H. Bailey

-One of the issues most frequently raised by both creationist and and intelligent design writers is the question of gaps in the fossil record.
-These writers assert that there are large, significant gaps, and that the conventional scientific picture of a smooth sequence of species through the ages is a myth.
+One of the issues most frequently raised by both creationist and intelligent design writers is the question of gaps in the fossil record.
+These writers assert that there are large, unbridgeable gaps, and that the conventional scientific picture of a smooth sequence of species through the ages is a myth.
 It is not entirely clear what proposition the creationist and intelligent design writers would insert in the place of evolution in this regard, but these criticisms are nonetheless prominently featured in their writings.
 Creationist Henry Morris, for instance, asserts that there are "systematic gaps" in the fossil record, and "There is no evidence that there have ever been transitional forms between these basic kinds."
 [Morris2000, pg.
 78-79].

 In discussing this issue, one first must carefully define the context.
 Does one mean a "gap" that had been identified in Darwin's time, or one that was identified in the mid-twentieth century, or one that exists now?
 After all, at least one if not more transitional fossils have been found for virtually all gaps thought to exist in Darwin's day.
 Along this line, if one transitional fossil is found for a given gap, does that mean that two more gaps have suddenly appeared and must be filled (one on each side of the new fossil)?
 This is obviously a game that no amount of scientific research can ever fully satisfy.